 Start Using CSS Classes

-CSS classes help you manage elements on a web page and manipulate them seamlessly.
-Using CSS class selectors allows you to set up rules to format entire classes, specific elements in a class, or single elements across many classes.
-Exercise your creativity with different styles and always remember the goal is to improve your website's user experience (UX).
+CSS classes help you customize elements on a web page faster and more easily.
+Using CSS class selectors allows you to set up rules to format entire classes of HTML elements, specific elements in a class, or single elements across many classes.
+You can be as creative as you want when designing your site, but remember the goal is to improve your website's user experience (UX).